claudiodangelis/claudiodangelis/src/_posts/2013-06-21-blogging-with-jekyll-using-git-github-and-amazon-aws.md

 category: web
 ---

-I've been using **Jekyll** al lot lately, I'm totally in love with it, it's a simple, fast and brilliant Ruby tool to generate static websites and blogs.
+I've been using **Jekyll** a lot lately, I'm totally in love with it, it's a simple, fast and brilliant Ruby tool to generate static websites and blogs.
 Well, this post is not really about Jekyll _per se_, it's more likely about the way I use it inside my _ecosystem_.